lamberta/devkit-doc/api/ui/widget/listview.md

 1. `key {string}` ---The key value of the item being updated or added.
 2. `item {object}` ---The item being updated or added.

-The event is published when an item has been added or updated in the data source.
+The `Update` event is published when an item in the datasource has been added or updated.

 #### \'Remove\', callback (key, item)
 1. `key {string}` ---The key value of the item being removed.
 2. `item {object}` ---The item being removed.

-The event is published when an item has been removed from the data source.
+The `Remove` event is published when an item has been removed from the data source.